 In the summer of 2017, I had an opportunity to co-facilitate three digital storytelling workshops in Toronto, Moncton, and Winnipeg, with youth who were adopted, or in foster care.
 Facilitators from the Adoption Council of Canada, CAMH, and a digital storytelling lab at Guelph University assisted the youth with creating a video-based story about their adoption, and/or foster care experiences.

-Since January, I have completed 32 in-depth video elicitation interviews over Skype with key informants working in the arts, health care, social services, and digital storytelling facilitation sectors.
-The interviews began with viewing three digital (video) stories created by young adults who ‘aged-out’ of foster care and are starting their independent journeys to adulthood after foster care.
+33 in-depth video elicitation interviews took place over Skype with key informants working in the arts, health care, social services, and digital storytelling facilitation sectors, across ten countries.
+The interviews began with viewing three digital (video) stories created by young adults who ‘aged-out’ of foster care and are starting their independent journeys to adulthood after foster care, and then discussing their unique perspectives on the stories.

 My interest in this research topic is three-fold: I have lived experience as an adoptee; I am a digital media artist and have created artistic works in video installations and documentary video; and I am interested in learning about interdisciplinary adult perspectives on digital stories to study the impact of this medium on their work.